 Top of the Rock is an observation deck at Rockefeller Center.
 There are large areas on the 70th floor to walk around and look in all directions.
 You can see the Empire State Building from here.

-Statue of Liberty + Top of the Rock
+Empire State + Top of the Rock

 Ferry to the Statue of Liberty

 A must on your New York visit is a trip out to the Statue of Liberty.
 At the same time, you get a fantastic view of New York's skyscrapers.
 Stroll around on Liberty Island and stop at Ellis Island as well.
+A really interesting museum.

 Play movie